playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

 > This code isn't exactly what you might expect to see in production.
 If you're looking to write production code, you may want to look into [derived values](/posts/derived-values) to base the `labelText` and `date` values off of the same [`Date` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) directly.
-This would let you avoid calling `new Date` twice, but I'm getting ahead of myself - we'll touch on derived values that in a future section.
+This would let you avoid calling `new Date` twice, but I'm getting ahead of myself - we'll touch on derived values in a future section.

 Awesome!
 Now it should read the file's date properly to a screen reader properly!